technikks/scrimbaIntroJavaScriptCodingChallenges/README.md

 ## Challenge 4: Numbers in JavaScript
 Given some variables, determine what the console will display.
 Refer to comments in html file.

+## Challenge 5: Booleans in JavaScript
+Given some variables, determine the type of Boolean the console will display for each variable.
+Refer to comments in html file.